Scott of the Antarctic (film)

 Scott of the Antarctic is a 1948 British adventure film starring John Mills as Robert Falcon Scott in his ill-fated attempt to reach the South Pole.
 The film more or less faithfully recreates the events that befell the Terra Nova Expedition in 1912.

 The film was directed by Charles Frend from screenplay by Ivor Montagu and Walter Meade with "additional dialogue" by the novelist Mary Hayley Bell (Mills' wife).
 The film score was by Ralph Vaughan Williams, who reworked elements of it into his 1952 Sinfonia antartica.
 The supporting cast included James Robertson Justice, Derek Bond, Kenneth More, John Gregson, Barry Letts and Christopher Lee.

 Much of the film was shot in Technicolor at Ealing Studios in London.
-Landscape and glacier exteriors from the Swiss Alps, Norway, and pre-war stock footage of Graham Land were used but no actual scenes were done in Antarctica.
+Landscape and glacier exteriors were shot in the Swiss Alps and in Norway.
+Background scenes were shot in the Antarctic islands.

 Plot

 Captain Scott is given the men, but not the funds, to go on a second expedition to the Antarctic.
-As his wife works on a bust of him, she tells him that she's "not the least jealous" that he's going to the Antarctic again.
+As his wife works on a bust of him, she tells him that she is "not the least jealous" that he is going to the Antarctic again.
 The wife of Dr. E. A. Wilson, whom Scott hopes to recruit, is much less enthusiastic, but Wilson agrees to go on condition it is a scientific expedition.
-Scott also visits Fridtjof Nansen, who insists that a polar expedition must use only dogs, not machines or horses.
-Scott goes on a fundraising campaign, with mixed results, finding scepticism among Liverpool businessmen, but enthusiasm among schoolchildren who fund the sledge dogs.
-With the help of a government grant he finally manages to raise enough money to finance the expedition.
+Scott also visits Fridtjof Nansen, who insists that a polar expedition must use only dogs, not the motor sledges or ponies that Scott proposes.
+Scott goes on a fundraising campaign, with mixed results, finding scepticism among Liverpool businessmen who are interested primarily in economic opportunities, but also enthusiasm among schoolchildren who help fund the sledge dogs.
+With the assistance of a government grant he finally manages to raise just enough money to finance the expedition, with some economies.

 After a stop in New Zealand, the ship sets sail for Antarctica.
-They set up a camp at the coast, where they spend the winter and hold a MidWinter Feast on 22 June 1911.
+They set up a camp at the coast, where they spend the winter and hold a Midwinter Feast on 22 June 1911.
 In the spring a small contingent of men, ponies and dogs begins the trek towards the pole.
 About halfway, the ponies are, as planned, shot for food and some of the men are sent back with the dogs.
-At the three quarter mark, Scott selects the five-man team to make the push to the pole, hoping to return by the end of March 1912.
+At the three-quarter mark, Scott selects the five-man team to make the push to the pole, hoping to return by the end of March 1912.
 They reach the pole only to find the Norwegian flag already planted there and a letter from Roald Amundsen asking Scott to deliver it to the King of Norway.